 Solution to: Odd Oranges

-Assume the number of oranges is A. Then A-1 is divisible by 3, 5, 7, and 9.
-So, A-1 is a multiple of 5 × 7 × 9 = 315 (note: 9 is also a multiple of 3, so 3 must not be included!).
-We are looking for a value of N for which holds that 315 × N + 1 is divisible by 11.
-After some trying it turns out that the smallest N for which this holds is N = 3.
+Assume the number of oranges is a.
+Then a - 1 is divisible by 3, 5, 7, and 9.
+Therefore, a - 1 is a multiple of 5 × 7 × 9 = 315 (note: 9 is also a multiple of 3, so 3 should not be included!).
+We are looking for a value of n for which 315 × n + 1 is divisible by 11.
+After some trial and error, it turns out that the smallest n for which this holds is n = 3.
 This means that the greengrocer has at least 946 oranges.

 Back to the puzzle